Turkish court overrules journalists' life sentences - Anadolu

 A lower court will re-hear the cases against all three journalists following the higher court ruling.

+All three were jailed shortly after the coup attempt, but Mehmet Altan was released pending appeal last year.

-The case drew criticism from rights groups and Turkey’s Western allies over a crackdown after a coup attempt and over erosion of judicial independence under President Tayyip Erdogan.
+The case drew criticism from rights groups and Turkey’s Western allies over the post-coup crackdown and over erosion of judicial independence under President Tayyip Erdogan.

+Erdogan’s government has jailed more than 77,000 people pending trial since the abortive putsch and widespread arrests are still routine in a crackdown critics say demonstrates growing autocracy in Turkey.

+Some 150,000 people from the pubic and private sectors and military have also been sacked or suspended over alleged links to Gulen’s network.

 Reporting by Can Sezer; Writing by Ezgi Erkoyun; Editing by Jonathan Spicer and Andrew Cawthorne